-\ &quot;Planned Number of Unit Months Occupied/Leased" is the total number of months the MTW PHA plans to have leased/occupied in each category throughout the full Plan Year.
+"Planned Number of Unit Months Occupied/Leased" is the total number of months the MTW PHA plans to have leased/occupied in each category throughout the full Plan Year.

-^ In instances when a local, non-traditional program provides a certain subsidy level but does not specify a number of units/households to be served, the MTW PHA should estimate the number of households to be served.
+- "Planned Number of Households to be Served" is calculated by dividing the "Planned Number of Unit Months Occupied/Leased" by the number of months in the Plan Year. - ^ In instances when a local, non-traditional program provides a certain subsidy level but does not specify the number of units/households to be served, the MTW PHA should estimate the number of households to be served.

-LOCAL, NON- TRADITIONAL CATEGORY MTW ACTIVITY NAME/NUMBER PLANNED NUMBER OF UNIT MONTHS OCCUPIED/LEASED PLANNED NUMBER OF HOUSEHOLDS TO BE SERVED Tenant-Based N/A N/A N/A Property-Based Step up to Market Financing MTW (Activity 9) 2,400 200 Homeownership Homeownership Program: Operation of Combined LIPH and HCV Homeownership Program; Program assistance to include soft-second MTW (Activity 7) 300 25 ii.
-Discussion of Any Anticipated Issues/Possible Solutions Related to Leasing
+LOCAL, NON- TRADITIONAL CATEGORY MTW ACTIVITY NAME/NUMBER PLANNED NUMBER OF UNIT MONTHS OCCUPIED/LEASED PLANNED NUMBER OF HOUSEHOLDS TO BE SERVED Tenant-Based N/A N/A N/A Property-Based Step up to Market Financing MTW (Activity 9) 2,400 200 Homeownership Homeownership Program: Operation of Combined LIPH and HCV Homeownership Program; Program assistance to include soft-second MTW (Activity 7) 300 25

-\ The sum of the figures provided should match the totals provided for each local, non-traditional category in the previous table.
+The sum of the figures provided should match the totals provided for each local, non- traditional category in the previous table.
 Figures should be given by individual activity.
 Multiple entries may be made for each category if applicable.